isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-03-03-the-lightening-thief.md

 of school rules.
 However, Percy equates an in-school suspension with “death.”
 Furthermore, Percy claims that he faces an execution even if something “even mildly entertaining” happens.
-Percy hyperbolizes the headmaster’s potential punishment, to a nonsensical, humorous level.
+Percy hyperbolizes the headmaster’s potential punishment to a nonsensical, humorous level.
 On the day of the field trip, Percy says, “...our sixth-grade class took a field trip to Manhattan - twenty-eight mental-case kids and two teachers on a yellow school bus, heading to the Metropolitan Museum of Art to look at ancient Greek and Roman stuff.
 I know - it sounds like torture” (p.
 2).
-In some ways, Percy describes a typical field trip, in that there are students and teachers together on a school bus to visit somewhere outside the classroom.
+Percy describes a typical field trip, in that there are students and teachers together on a school bus to visit somewhere outside the classroom.
 The field trip sounds even better than average because Percy and his classmates are on their way to the largest